 As to the form email itself, Szwed calls it “platitudes and excuses” and I can understand why.
 It suggests no one is paying attention to his complaints, and that even if someone did, it wouldn’t make a difference.

 But a debate is exactly what Americans want, and deserve.
 They never had a chance to sound off on the TSA’s screening practices, which were imposed on them almost five years ago, and now, thanks to a court decision, they will finally get one.
+(By the way, here’s how to handle the TSA when you travel.)

+With only a few weeks left to leave your comments about the TSA’s controversial passenger screening methods, here’s a question worth asking: Is anyone listening?
 Isn’t it time for the decision-makers in the security process to start listening, too?

 Note: Effective June 1, I’m moving my TSA coverage to TSA News, a blog I co-edit.
 I’m returning to this site’s main mission every Wednesday, with more consumer advocacy coverage.